dewaalaw/dsprojects/README.md

 # Arthur W. de Waal—Data Science Portfolio
-Welcome to my data science portfolio.
-Here projects undertaken during spare time are catalogued.
-Projects are regularly updated, hence, please return soon for an update.
+Welcome to my data science portfolio where projects undertaken during spare time are catalogued.
+Projects are regularly updated; hence, please return soon for an update.

 The following projects are listed thus far: